aberinnj/database/db-operator-with-cicd/2-install-operator/operator.md

 ### Objectives

 * Install the DB Operator for Kubernetes
-* Learn how they work
+* Learn how the OraOperator works
 * Provision an Autonomous Database
 * Setup the Autonomous Database